 Finding: Complies as Proposed.
 The proposed projects in the plan will maximize the efficiency of the transportation system by providing multi-modal connectivity throughout the corridor and the surrounding areas.
 The preferred alignment is the least costly of the three alternative alignments that were evaluated.
 The project can be funded with multiple sources, including grants and private contributions.
-By placing some of the trail alignment within private property that has redevelopment potential, the City will be able to partner with future developers to build a segment of the trail, reducing the need for costly right of way acquisition.
+By placing some of the trail alignment along the frontage of private property that has redevelopment potential, the City will be able to rely on future redevelopment or partner with future developers to build a segment of the trail, reducing the need for costly right of way acquisition.